girishji/search-complete.vim/README.md

 - Type `Space` after the first word to include the second word in search.
 - Type `\n` at the end of last word to continue to next line.

-### Vertical Popup Menu
+### Popup Menu

 [![asciicast](https://asciinema.org/a/dGNdbLbsTMSdaL8E4PonxQDKL.svg)](https://asciinema.org/a/dGNdbLbsTMSdaL8E4PonxQDKL)

-### Horizontal Popup Menu
+### Flat Popup Menu

+Main window remains fully visible since popup is positioned on the statusline.
-This is the default choice since it leaves the main window fully visible.
+This is the default option.

 [![asciicast](https://asciinema.org/a/DrvlJnoumCA9jWuMH8WGBCVJz.svg)](https://asciinema.org/a/DrvlJnoumCA9jWuMH8WGBCVJz)